 - difficulty building muscle

 Low testosterone can be caused by high estrogen, which suppresses the hormone that stimulates testosterone production.
-It can be also be due to adrenal dysfunction – read more about that here.
+It can also be due to adrenal dysfunction – read more about that here.

 High testosterone symptoms:

 - increased body and facial hair

 - feelings of aggression

 The most common cause of elevated testosterone levels in women is PCOS.
 Blood sugar dysregulation and high insulin (or insulin resistance) are found in women who have PCOS.

 Keeping testosterone at optimal levels is all about supporting your body’s production of the hormone so it can work in tandem with other sex hormones (like estrogen and progesterone) as well as neurotransmitters.

 If any of the above symptoms related to hormone imbalances are resonating with you, don’t despair.
 Know that you can balance your hormones naturally and that the symptoms you’re experiencing are your body’s way of letting you know things are a little off.

 If you’d like to solve your hormone imbalances and be free from the symptoms, my Hormone Balancing Guide and Cookbook is a great place to start.